-2.3.1 The site office is located as shown on Drawing No. 3490-MUC-03, the documents listed below will be retained in the site office.
+2.3.1 The site office is located as shown on Drawing No. 2895-THR-03 , the documents listed below will be retained in one of the site offices.

 Documents to be retained in site office The Environmental Permit (original & any subsequent variations) This Environmental Management System (EA agreed document) Current site diary (to record all inspections/visitors to the site) Environment Agency inspection (CAR) forms In-house inspection sheets/recording forms Duty of care transfer notes (for 2 years minimum) Duty of care product notes [(aggregates/topsoil (for 2 years minimum)] Hazardous waste consignment notes (rejected waste, etc., kept for 5 years) Waste delivery tickets Accident book (& 1st aid kit)